 - Catnip: The gold standard.
 Just be prepared for some wild behavior.

-- Valerian: Some cats react to this even more strongly than catnip.
+- Valerian: Anecdotally, some cats react to this even more strongly than catnip—response varies by individual.

 - Kitchen Staples: Basil, rosemary, and thyme are all safe to grow on your windowsill.